hipe/tmx/tan_man/doc/issues/021-the-document-entity-narrative.md

 ## #args-partitioning

-from a classified argument stream put each relevant argument into a bucket corresponding to its direction: input arguments in one bucket, output arguments in another and so on *for the arbitrary list of directions provided by the caller*, expressed as symbols.
+from a classified argument scanner put each relevant argument into a bucket corresponding to its direction: input arguments in one bucket, output arguments in another and so on *for the arbitrary list of directions provided by the caller*, expressed as symbols.